Project HOPE

 Project HOPE (Health Opportunities for People Everywhere) is an international global health and humanitarian aid non-governmental organization founded in the United States in 1958.
-Project HOPE works in five main areas: disasters and health crises; infectious diseases; noncommunicable diseases; maternal, neonatal and child health; and health policy.
+Project HOPE operates in five primary areas: disasters and health crises; infectious diseases; non-communicable diseases; maternal, neonatal, and child health; and health policy.
 The organization has been led by President and CEO Rabih Torbay since 2019.

 Project HOPE helps different developing countries in efforts to eradicate infectious diseases like HIV/AIDS and tuberculosis.
 They also help educate parents on how to prevent and treat diseases for their children and themselves, and also train health professionals.

-Project HOPE also sets up village health banks, which give small loans to women so they can improve their health and family's health.
+Project HOPE also establishes village health banks, which provide small loans to women, enabling them to improve their health and that of their families.

-Project HOPE is headquartered in Washington, D.C.